reverentOne/SwitchHack/README.md

 </ul>
 <h3 class="atx" id="i-ran-out-of-storage-when-i-shouldnt-have">I ran out of storage when I shouldn’t have?</h3>
 <ul>
-<li>You have a fake SD card</li>
+<li>You might have a fake SD card.
+Use this&nbsp;free <a href="https://3ds.hacks.guide/h2testw-(windows).html">H2Testw tool</a> to test if your SD card is fake.
+Use <a href="https://crystalmark.info/en/">CrystalDiskMark</a> to test read / write speeds.</li>
 </ul>
 <h3 class="atx" id="tinfoil-shops-arent-working">Tinfoil shops aren’t working?</h3>
 <ul>
 <li><p>If this is your first time using the shop, make sure you are connected to the internet and you booted using fusee</p>
 </li>
-<li><p>If you have gotten shop to work before but now it’s not working: the shops go down all the time.
+<li><p>If you have gotten shops to work before but now they are not working, know that shops go down all the time.
 This is normal.
 Check their discords for status updates.
 Often tits pro is the only shop working, but even it sometimes goes down.</p>
 </li>
 </ul>
 <h3 class="atx" id="my-battery-life-is-really-bad">My battery life is really bad?</h3>
 <ul>
-<li><p>Turn down your brightness, and go into airplane mode</p>
+<li><p>Turn down your brightness, and go into airplane mode to decrease your power usage</p>
 </li>
 <li><p>Replace your battery for about $19</p>
 </li>